LSF Funding: 10 things you need to know

 It can be used to cover the costs of implementing reasonable adjustments throughout a learner’s programme, including their English and maths functional skills requirement and after Gateway at end-point assessment.

 In the apprenticeship sector, it’s important to ensure a programme is ambitious in its aims but also acknowledges that all apprentices have different starting points.
 There always need to be procedures in place to meet every learner’s support requirements.

 The ESFA funding is there to support organisations and their LDD learners who experience barriers to learning.

 #2 It’s not just for learners with diagnosed disabilities

 As we said, the guidelines for LSF are complex and often providers underclaim because they misinterpret who does and doesn’t qualify for the monthly payments.

 Learners can experience various learning difficulties and often they can be unaware that they even experience a hidden learning need.

 The guidelines state:

-“In relation to paragraph P82, this can include apprentices who have not previously had a learning difficulty or disability identified, but in relation to whom the main provider has identified a learning difficulty or disability (as defined in Section 26 15ZA(6) of the Education Act 1996) that would directly affect the apprentice’s ability to complete their apprenticeship.”
-(ESFA, 2021)
+“In relation to paragraphs 26 to 27, this can include an apprentice who has not previously had a learning difficulty or disability identified, but in relation to whom the provider has identified a learning difficulty or disability (as defined in Section 15ZA(6) of the Education Act 1996) that would directly affect the apprentice’s ability to complete their apprenticeship.”
+(ESFA, 2023)

 The most important point is to make sure that you complete a learning needs assessment to understand the impact that any identified needs will have on an apprentice’s ability to complete their programme, whether they have been formally diagnosed or not.